bcgsc/mavis/docs/source/reference.rst

 This is a custom file format.
 Essentially just a tabbed or :term:`JSON` file which contains the gene, transcript, exon, translation and protein domain positional information

+Pre-built annotation files can be downloaded above.
+The 'best transcript' flag is based on an in-house model, as are the aliases (custom one-to-one hugo gene name mapping)

 .. warning::